csuebmusic/sound-design/README.md

 The library is **under active development** and will expand as the course progresses.
 Expect new modules on synthesis techniques, sound design topics, physical modeling, and further DSP concepts to appear over time.

-Every tool is a self-contained HTML file — no build step, no server, no dependencies.
+Every tool is a self-contained HTML file.
 Open in any modern browser (Chrome, Firefox, Safari) and the audio and visualizations run locally via the Web Audio API and Canvas.

 ---